 After saving the galaxy for the first time, Peter finally opens another gift from his mother: a mix tape, entitled Awesome Mix Vol. 2.
 Her tenderness and adoration of her son make Peter both strong and vulnerable, two traits that aid him in his heroic endeavors.
 Plus, some great tunes always help!

 6. Maria Rambeau – Mother of Monica Rambeau

 As seen in Captain Marvel, Maria was one of the few women serving as an Air Force lieutenant — providing an excellent role model for her daughter Monica.
 She managed to raise Monica on her own and inspire a love of flight and the skies in her daughter.
 In WandaVision, viewers learn that Maria founded S.W.O.R.D. prior to her tragic death from cancer.
 Monica grew up watching her mother achieve amazing things, ultimately following in her footsteps.

 As Monica addresses the situation in Westview, it is clear that she learned an endless well of compassion from her mother in the kindness that she shows Wanda.
 It is also evident that she learned sheer nerve and courage from her mother when she enters the Hex.
-Fans will continue to explore the effect Maria had on Monica when she returns in The Marvels.
+Fans will continue to explore the effect Maria had on her daughter when Monica returns in The Marvels.

 5. Wanda Maximoff – Mother of Billy and Tommy